gigazen/codelab/README.md

 # CodeLab

-This is a place for my JavaScript-related work
+This is a place for my JavaScript-related work.